codacy/codacy-roslyn/README.md

 export CODACY_URL="CODACY-INSTALLATION-URL" # if not defined https://api.codacy.com will be used export CODACY_ROSLYN_VERSION=0.2.3 # if not defined, latest will be used

-# Run the Roslyn Analyzers to generate the report file
+# Run the Unity Roslyn Analyzers to generate the report file
 dotnet format analyzers --verify-no-changes --report report

 cat report/format-report.json | \